anchenayres/term3-project/README.md

 <!-- note how you can use your gitHub link.
 Just make a path to your assets folder -->
 ![image2](https://github.com/anchenayres/term3-project/blob/main/client/src/Images/home3.png)

-### See all the available appointments in the appointments page!
+### See all lastest and discounted products on this page!

 This page showcases a slider with an introduction of the Web store COLLAR CITY.
 Beneath the introduction is a Latest Products section and a Discounted Products section which provides the user with information regarding that product.
 Each product has a unique name which is the name of the dog showcasing the product in the imagery, it makes it easier to differentiate between the products.